 I would also recommend not choosing articles of clothing that will make it obvious that you are a foreigner.
 Hawaiian shirts, for example, tend to stand out.
 Bright colours are also giveaway as Europeans tend to wear more neutral clothing.
 Sportswear, especially on females, also screams “foreigner”.

 These are accessories you should take for a purpose other than just to look good.

 A scarf or shawl

 Pack a scarf or shawl, preferably one that is big enough to cover your shoulders.
-Many European churches will not let you enter with bare shoulders.
+Many European churches, like San Marco in Venice, will not let you enter with bare shoulders.
 If you have a scarf in your day pack, you can easily throw it over your shoulders to ensure entry.
 (The same churches will also not let you in if your skirt is not over your knees.
 Pack a longer dress or skirt, or even a sarong to solve this issue.)